50 tips for cruising with kids

 Balcony smooth seas

-If you have a child that will be napping during the day on your cruise, consider booking a balcony stateroom.
+If you have a child who will be napping during the day on your cruise, consider booking a balcony stateroom.

 Having access to a private balcony means you can relax, chat, and make noise without worrying about waking your child up from his or her nap.
 You won’t have to worry about being extra quiet and silently sitting in the cabin.